chrispy67/VisMetaDynamics/README.md

     <img src="docs/underlying_fes.png">
 </p>

-In reality, the reweighting technique chosen has an affect on the resulting free energy surface; differences in the reweighted free energy surfaces could change the chemical interpretation entirely.

 For this tutorial, the CV is periodic and the underlying potential energy is known; in practice, <b>this is rarely true</b>.
 If the CV space is aperiodic and not known, a system trapped in a broad, deep free energy basin may appear converged.
 This phenomenon can be visualized in VisMetaDynamics by starting a very short simulation at a local minima.

 In summary, this tutorial aims to give users an opprotunity to develop an intuition for choosing MD simulation and metadynamics parameters.
 Users are encouraged to explore the extremes of the parameters available and build their own intuition for what these paramters do.
 In practice, however, metadynamics simulations and their interpretations are far more complex than what is presented here, so go read some papers!